-As the number one resource for retirees searching for information about active adult communities in the U.S., 55places.com offers unbiased information and reviews on thousands of active adult communities.
-We provide readers with a wealth of information including community descriptions, floor plans, photos, videos, blog articles, listings of homes for sale, and reviews on hundreds of 55+ communities across the country.
+As the number one resource for retirees seeking an active adult community in the U.S., 55places.com offers valuable information as well as reviews on thousands of active adult communities.
+We provide readers with community descriptions, floor plans, photos, videos, blog articles, listings of homes for sale, and reviews on hundreds of 55+ communities across the country.

-But with so much information, we understand that our readers may still have more questions that are specific to their home buying needs or situations.
-Some commonly asked questions may be as simple as wanting to know if they can rent a home within a 55+ community or if they can bring their pet when they move.
-We always strive to answer our readers’ questions because we want to help out as much as possible.
-That’s why we’ve done a roundup of the most frequently asked questions from our readers.
-Read on to see if the answer to your question is listed below.
+But with so much information, we understand that our readers may still have more questions that are specific to their homebuying needs or situations.
+That’s why we’ve rounded up the most frequently asked questions from our readers.
+Take a look and see if the answer to your question is listed below.

 “What are the pet policies in 55+ communities?”

-Pets are often thought of as being part of the family.
-So when retirees decide to move into a 55+ community, one of their first questions is if they can bring along their furry companion.
+Pets are part of the family, so when retirees decide to move into a 55+ community, one of their first questions is if they can bring along their furry companion.
 This commonly asked question isn’t easy to answer because it varies by active adult community.

 One other consideration to keep in mind is that some active adult communities have restrictions on fenced-in backyards, so even if you can bring your dog, it’s best to check with the HOA if you want to let your dog roam free in the backyard.

 “Can my grandkids visit me?
 If so, then for how long?”